jmjf/to4ft/README.md

   - `prefixTx` and `suffixTx` -- Text to add before and after (respectively) names for `RouteOptions` objects.
   - `importExtensionTx` -- The extension to use for import file names -- NO DOT.
 If you aren't using TypeScripts `rewriteRelativeImportExtensions` option, you probably want `js`.
   - `extensionTx` -- The extension to use for output files. `RouteOptions` do not include type annotations, so can be written as `js`, `mjs`, or `cjs` if you wish.
+  - `noAdditionalProperties` -- if true, adds `additionalProperties: false` to querystring parameters.

 ## Thanks